volumetricperformance/raspberry-capture-kit/startup-scripts/Updating.md

 In this case the vnc server address would be 192.168.50.198, but this may not be the same for everyone

 # Terminal
 Now that VNC Viewer has connected to the Raspbeery Pi it is time to update.
-In order to update, follow the commands for the terminal, has the >_ icon.
+In order to update, open the terminal by clicking the `>_` icon near the top left of the screen.
+Then enter the following commands  in the terminal window.

 ```
 $ cd Documents/